MSc (Hons) BSc (Hons)

-Improved understanding of human hematopoietic stem cell biology will contribute to the treatment of both congenital and acquired blood disorders.
-In particular, better definition of hHSCs will facilitate efforts to genome edit hHSCs in congenital blood disorders, and improve donor selection for BMT.
+The human HSCs is the basis for the most common stem cell-based therapy in clinical practice, namely bone marrow transplantation.
+Improved understanding of human adult HSC biology will contribute to the treatment of both congenital and acquired blood disorders.
+In particular, better definition of human HSCs will facilitate efforts to genome edit human HSCs in congenital blood disorders, and improve donor selection for bone marrow transplantation.

 Development of Small Molecule MEIS Inhibitors that modulate HSC activity.